What you should know as a first-time homebuyer

-The majority of mortgages in Canada are closed mortgages, which means that you can not pay off your mortgage early without incurring penalties.
-The specifics of closed mortgages tend to vary from lender to lender — for instance, some may allow you to make additional payments every year as long as you don’t fully pay off your mortgage.
+Most mortgages in Canada are closed mortgages, which means that you cannot pay off your mortgage early without incurring penalties.
+The specifics of closed mortgages tend to vary from lender to lender — for instance, some may allow you to make additional payments every year if you don’t fully pay off your mortgage.

 Open mortgages, on the other hand, are quite flexible.
 You can make additional payments or even pay off the entire mortgage without penalty.
-However, the convenience of doing so is offset by having to pay a higher interest rate.
+However, higher interest rates typically offset the convenience of doing so.
 Open mortgages might make sense for investors or those who feel they may sell off their property in the near-term future.

 What is an accelerated payment?

-An accelerated payment is the ability to increase your monthly payments so that you’re putting more money to your principal mortgage payments — allowing you to pay off your mortgage sooner.
+An accelerated payment is the ability to increase your monthly payments so that you’re putting more money toward your principal mortgage payments — allowing you to pay off your mortgage sooner.